MicrosoftDocs/win32/desktop-src/HyperV_v2/checkvirtualsystemismigratabletohost-msvm-virtualsystemmigrationservice.md

 ---
-Description: 'Determines whether the specified virtual system can be migrated to a target host specified by a network name or IP address.' ms.assetid: 'eacc8448-4683-48df-81b9-8599292944db'
+Description: Determines whether the specified virtual system can be migrated to a target host specified by a network name or IP address. ms.assetid: eacc8448-4683-48df-81b9-8599292944db
-title: 'CheckVirtualSystemIsMigratableToHost method of the Msvm\_VirtualSystemMigrationService class'
+title: CheckVirtualSystemIsMigratableToHost method of the Msvm\_VirtualSystemMigrationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CheckVirtualSystemIsMigratableToHost method of the Msvm\_VirtualSystemMigrationService class